 1. Choose calcium-rich foods

 Milk, yogurt and cheese naturally contain calcium that is easily absorbed by the body.
 Milk also contains vitamin D and lactose, two components that help with calcium absorption.
 Calcium can also be found in canned salmon with the bones and certain plant foods such as leafy green vegetables, beans, nuts and calcium-fortified foods.

 Talk to students about the importance of having calcium-rich foods each day.
 Refer to our Calcium Flash Cards to learn about the amount of calcium in different foods.

 2. Get enough vitamin D

-Children and youth should aim for 60 minutes of moderate-to-vigorous intensity physical activity daily.
-This should include activities that increase the heart rate and activities that build muscle and bone.
-More daily physical activity provides greater health benefit!
+Children and youth should aim for 60 minutes of moderate-to-vigorous physical activity each day.
+This should include activities that increase the heart rate and activities that strengthen muscle and bone.
+Here are some ideas to get moving and have fun:

 - Challenge yourself to walk or run in the park.

 - Bike, rollerblade or skateboard to a friend’s house.

 - Dance or skip to a favourite song.